Indelibly Stamped

-Indelibly Stamped is the second album by the English rock band Supertramp, released in 1971.
+Indelibly Stamped is the second album by the British rock band Supertramp, released in 1971.
 It marked a dramatic change in direction to a more straightforward rock sound, and by admission of the band's own liner notes, "Travelled" is the only song with any resemblance to their debut album.
 Like their debut, this album was a commercial failure upon release, but in later decades it went gold in France and Canada.
 Original editions have a colour gate-fold cover and different text for the band name and album title.
 The cover photograph features the tattooed torso and arms of a topless woman.
-This is the first Supertramp album issued in the U.S.; the cover was in colour (in 1971), but A&M pasted two gold stars over the nipples.
-The album was banned from a number of record stores in Australia, while others sold each copy inside a brown paper sleeve.
+This is the first Supertramp album issued in the U.S. The album was banned from a number of record stores in Australia, while others sold each copy inside a brown paper sleeve.